nfroze/Project-2-Container-Security/README.md

 ### 🔧 Job 1: Build, Scan & Push
 - Build the Docker image
-- Scan with Trivy (block on HIGH/CRITICAL)
+- Scan with Trivy (block on HIGH/CRITICAL findings)
 - Push to Docker Hub

 ### 🚀 Job 2: ECS Deployment
 - Use AWS credentials from GitHub Secrets
-- Force new deployment on ECS cluster
+- Force a new deployment on ECS cluster
-- Rolling update with load balancing
+- Rolling update triggered with each image change

+### 🧭 Static IP via Load Balancer
+To ensure a **static IP address** for both **end users** and the **OWASP ZAP scanner**, an **Application Load Balancer (ALB)** was configured in front of the ECS service.

+- ECS tasks are assigned dynamic IPs on deployment, which can break runtime scans.
+- The ALB provides a **consistent DNS name and IP** that routes requests to the current ECS task.
+- This is essential for reliable **DAST scans** and user access post-deployment.

 ### 🧪 Job 3: Runtime DAST Scan
-- Wait for app to stabilize
+- Wait for ECS to stabilize
-- Use OWASP ZAP container to scan live endpoint
+- Use OWASP ZAP container to scan the app via the static Load Balancer IP
-- Generate vulnerability report (without failing the pipeline)
+- Generate a vulnerability report (non-blocking for pipeline)

 ---